Code4HR/norfolk-citizen-request-tracker/README.md

 * 0 usually imply the service may have been deprecated and requests through that service that are immediately requested are closed because service not offered.

+* Avg_Time_to_Close_Request is in hours

+* According to David, "  Time to close is measured in hours using a 24 hour clock.
+We typically translate that into work days by dividing by 24 and then multiplying by 0.68 to remove weekends and holidays.  ex: the average time to complete for all requests in FY14 was 385.159 hours which is 10.9 work days."

 Opportunities
 ---
 These are summaries of public information about norfolk-citizen-tracker numbers.
 Each of the these reports can have the reporters contact information, report, optional:address of service requested, optional: picture attached.